Tilko/SerDesJavaDataModelGenerator/README.md

 ```
 In the previous "Accessor<...>", the n-1 first type parameters are the keys (inputs) types
 and the last type is the output type of the accessor, this output type can be used to create a deepest accessor in an other "constructor" or "keysFor" function.
-This "reference" language element not only allow you to access a referred node from a reference node (with the `getReferedObject` method),
+This "reference" language element not only allow you to access a referred node from a reference node (with the `getReferredObject` method),
 this software can also validate that every keys that should guide to a referred object actually guide to an existing object, this validation is done when an instance is serialized,
 and can be called on a deserialized instance on with:
 ```java